Spiral Antidepressant Withdrawal Field Guide

 Unusual Physical Symptoms

-Severe allergic-type symptoms (very rare in withdrawal) that can vary based on individual physiology and genetic factors
+Severe allergic-type symptoms (rare in withdrawal) that may vary based on your individual physiology.

 Extreme Distress

-Any symptom causing significant fear or panic, recognizing that distress manifests uniquely across different populations
+Any symptom causing extreme fear or panic, understanding that distress presents uniquely for different people.

 Pause or Proceed?